Anju9358/terraform-practice/README.md

 - **`variables.tf`** – Contains variables for the S3 bucket name and DynamoDB table name used in the backend configuration.

-🔄 Syncing Terraform State After Manual Changes
+Syncing Terraform State After Manual Changes
-If an instance was manually deleted and you want Terraform to recreate it:

-terraform apply -
+To recreate a manually deleted instance:

-This will recreate the missing resource(s) as defined in your configuration.
+**'terraform apply'** – Recreates the missing resource(s) based on the current configuration.

-If you don't want to recreate it and just want to sync the state with real infrastructure:

-terraform apply -refresh-only -
+To only sync the Terraform state without making any changes:

-This updates the Terraform state file to match the actual infrastructure without applying any changes.
+**'terraform apply -refresh-only'** – Updates the state file to reflect the current real infrastructure without applying changes.